QuantEcon/book-networks-public/code_book/ch_intro.md

 list(nx.strongly_connected_components(G))
 ```

-Like `NetworkX`, the QuantEcon Python library `quantecon` supplies a graph
+Like `NetworkX`, the Python library `quantecon`
-object that implements certain graph-theoretic algorithms.
+provides access to some graph-theoretic algorithms.

-The set of available algorithms is more limited but each one is faster, accelerated by
-just-in-time compilation.

 In the case of QuantEcon's `DiGraph` object, an instance is created via the adjacency matrix.